-The Comprehensive Alcohol Research Center (CARC) is a multidisciplinary team of scientists from LSUHSC, the Tulane National Primate Research Center (TNPRC) and Tulane University School of Public Health and Tropical Medicine (TSPHTM).
+The Comprehensive Alcohol-HIV/AIDS Research Center (CARC) is a multidisciplinary team of scientists from LSUHSC, the Tulane National Primate Research Center (TNPRC) and Tulane University School of Public Health and Tropical Medicine (TSPHTM).
 The broad focus of the CARC is the study of biomedical consequences of alcohol abuse with particular focus on human immunodeficiency virus (HIV) infection and disease progression.
 The mission of CARC investigators is to advance the field by promoting excellence in research, training, and education in the biomedical consequences of alcohol abuse.

 Funding for this site is provided by The National Institute on Alcohol Abuse and Alcoholism (NIAAA).